Merci-chao/userChrome.js/README.md

 **Version 4.0.2**
 - Fix
-	- Layout problem when there was tab with audio button.
+	- Layout problem that could occur when there were tabs with audio buttons.

 **Version 4.0.1**
 - Fixes